MohammadAliDaneshSefatDoust/Implementation-of-Adult-data-with-decision-tree-algorithm/README.md

 _____________________________________________________________
 We make a decision tree with the ID3 algorithm and the train data set.
 To select the best feature in each step, we must use information gain.

-In part A, we randomly select the percentage of training data.
+A) In part A, we randomly select the percentage of training data.
 And we train the tree with it.
 We repeat this process of random data division for the training process 3 times.

-b) Measuring the effect of the size of the training data: In addition to the random selection of 30% of the training data that we did in the previous step, we also randomly select the values of 40%, 50%, 60%, 70% of the training data.
+B) Measuring the effect of the size of the training data: In addition to the random selection of 30% of the training data that we did in the previous step, we also randomly select the values of 40%, 50%, 60%, 70% of the training data.

 Post-pruning: we perform tree pruning by the reduced error pruning method in the following order: Randomly select 70% of the training data as training data and the remaining 25% as validation data.
 Then, with the help of the training data, we make the decision tree with ID3.
 And with validation data, we perform pruning.

-Finally, this time we select the entire training data as the training data and 25% of the test data randomly as the validation data.
+C) Finally, this time we select the entire training data as the training data and 25% of the test data randomly as the validation data.
 Then, with the help of ID3 training data, we build a decision tree and perform pruning with the validation data.